Black Friday Sale Use Code: BF24

 Using your preferred method, transfer the tiled template of the deer onto your canvas.
 Be sure to include all of the direction lines that you will need for painting the deer’s body.
 Mask off the deer with a product such as Clear Cover so that you can paint the background first.

-First, brush on the yellowish tree color rather lightly in the appropriate places to create the most distant mountain.
+First, brush on the yellowish tree color rather lightly in the appropriate places to create the most distant bushes.
 Leave some spaces unpainted as they will be covered with darker shades.

 Now add more tree colour to your paint mixture.
 Note how Nolan uses the opposite colour to take the brightness out of the mix.
 Brush that paint onto the shadowy parts of the trees.

-Create an additional darker tree colour to add extra dimension to the mountain.
+Create an additional darker tree colour to add extra dimension to the bushes.

 Use Nolan’s brush technique to blur the tree colours to create that out-of-focus look.
 Then mix a highlight colour and apply that to the trees.
 Tap those out-of-focus, too.

-Modify your existing colour mixes to reflect the darker tones of the trees in the middle mountain.
+Modify your existing colour mixes to reflect the darker tones of the trees in the middle bushes.

-To paint this mountain, use the same procedure as you did for the mountain above.
+To paint these bushes, use the same procedure as you did for the bushes above.
 Start with the lightest value and work your way to the darkest.
 Add the highlights and tap out the hard edges to again create the out-of-focus effect.

 Use the same procedure on the other side of the painting.